resourcium/resourcium.github.io/content/systemdesign/index.md

 With regards to the forms section of the app, they are very simply links to Microsoft Forms that students fill out.
 The processing that happens after the form is submitted is independent of the app itself.
 What happens is a Microsoft Flow automates data to a Sharepoint list and PowerBi, this in turn produces real time streaming data in order to generate a dashboard to be viewed by staff in a Sharepoint site.
 This flow also triggers an email to the person who filled out the "Additional Help" form to acknowledge their request.

 ## Class Diagram
 Our system does not require a class diagram as it is a web application that does not utilise a class based design.
-Dr Yun Fu has confirmed this with our team.
+Dr Yun Fu has confirmed that our team does not require a class diagram.

 ## Entity relationship diagram
 Our database is technically schemaless but we follow the pattern below: